Skip to Content

 How long will it take to lose 30 pounds?

-If you’re looking to lose 30 pounds in 30 days, you may want to question whether this goal is feasible or even realistic for you.
+If you’re looking to lose 30 pounds in 30 days, you may question whether this goal is feasible or even realistic for you.

-Moreover, this approach will promote long-lasting weight loss and not a quick fix.
+Moreover, this approach will promote long-lasting weight loss.

 Related: The best HIIT running workouts to do today to lose weight